Pediatric Crossbite Correction | Braces, Retainers, Fluoride, and More!

 Generally speaking, a crossbite is a misalignment of the teeth or jaw.
 This misalignment can cause your jaw to be off-balanced.

-If your child develops a crossbite, it’s imperative that it’s corrected as soon as possible.
+If your child develops a crossbite, it must be corrected as soon as possible.
 Left untreated, the misalignment will cause muscle strain, chewing problems, wearing down of enamel, uneven facial features, and much more.
 As your child grows up, these issues will only worsen.
 Eventually, that small case of pediatric crossbite will become an adult orthodontic problem with possible complications.

 How Can Parents Help?